Oliver Cowdery: LDS Church rebaptism

-As purported co-author of the Book of Mormon
+Historical controversies

-Those who doubt the miraculous origin theory of the Book of Mormon have speculated that Cowdery may have played a role in the work's composition.
-Latter-day Saint scholar Daniel Peterson, however, has noted that the original manuscript of the Book of Mormon seems to corroborate Smith's story in that it was in its majority dictated to Cowdery, with aural errors in it; and the Printer's Manuscript, in which Cowdery participated in producing, contains copyist errors with his calligraphy, rendering him unlikely of being aware of the content beforehand.
+Critics who doubt the Book of Mormon and its origin story as given by Smith, have speculated that Cowdery may have played a role in the work's composition.

 Speculation of pre-1829 connection between Cowdery and Smith

 Cowdery was a third cousin of Lucy Mack Smith, Joseph Smith's mother.
 There is also a geographical connection between the Smiths and the Cowderys.
 During the 1790s, both Joseph Smith, Sr. and Lucy Mack Smith, and two of Cowdery's relatives were living in Tunbridge, Vermont.